amitjindal/generator-jhipster-postgresuuid-converter/README.md

 No other steps really needed.
 The generator should hook automatically into your entity generator and convert the code to UUID.
 However there are important considerations to be noted.

+WARNING: This is a work in progress.
+Please do not use it in production or use at your own risk.

 ## Important Considerations

 - We assume that Long needs to be converted to UUID so it will convert all Long type parameters to UUID.
 Please be careful.